 Let’s slow things down this Christmas.
 We all know the madness of the hustle at this time of year and how we come out of this holiday period feeling more like we ran a marathon than enjoyed time off to be with our family and friends.
 One of the biggest stressors of our time, energy, and finances, is the pressure to join in on the consumer rat race and arrive with a mountain of gifts come Christmas morning.
 This is all the more reason to practice becoming a conscious consumer this Christmas.

 Gift giving itself is not at all inherently wrong and is truly one of the most thoughtful ways to show love and appreciation for another.
 It is a love language in its own right after all.
-That said, we know that fast consumerism has a few major issues including unsustainable production practices, unfair wages, and lower quality products with less longevity that contribute to the ever-growing, non-recyclable waste piling up on this planet.
+That said, we know that fast consumerism has a few major issues including unsustainable production practices, unfair wages, and lower quality products with less longevity that contribute to the ever-growing, non-recyclable waste piling up on our planet.

 If you are going to buy, buy consciously:

 What does it really mean to be a conscious consumer?
 Aren’t we all conscious all the time?
-Yes in the sense that we are alive and operating, but when it comes to non-life threatening situations and decisions, we have the time and room to bring more awareness into our actions, rather than just moving on impulse.
+Yes, in the sense that we are alive and operating, but when it comes to non-life threatening situations and decisions, we have the time and room to bring more awareness into our actions, rather than just moving on impulse.
 In the case of being a conscious consumer this Christmas, we can bring awareness to our purchases by slowing down and considering each gift with a few extra thoughts.